privateprep/coding-space-website/src/pages/classes/another-class.md

     content: Students will be challenged each week to learn new programming techniques and stretch their minds in new ways.
 Each class ends with a reflection on the day's work, lessons learned, and future goals.
-competencies:
+headerBulletSections:
   heading: Nevertheless, She Coded
   subheading: .
-  skills:
+  sections:
-    - skill: Confidence
+    - header: Confidence
-      description: Coding is a great medium for self-expression, creativity, and fostering intellectual confidence.
+      paragraph: Coding is a great medium for self-expression, creativity, and fostering intellectual confidence.
-    - skill: Community
+    - header: Community
-      description: Our all girls classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.
+      paragraph: Our all girls classes provide a great learning environment for GirlCoders to learn to code, create, and problem solve.
-    - skill: Computational Thinking
+    - header: Computational Thinking
-      description: Through coding we foster ​growth mindset, grit, and computational thinking.
+      paragraph: Through coding we foster ​growth mindset, grit, and computational thinking.
 Campers develop a newfound problem solving stamina they've never seen before. ​
 reviews: